How much should I contribute to my pension 40?

 Is £500,000 enough as a pension fund?

 It is worth noting that many retirees will have a pension fund, ISAs, state pension and possibly other savings or sources of income.
-However, if we assume a couple have £500,000 in pension funds and nothing else, then we can demonstrate how this may not go as far as you think.
+However, if we assume a couple has £500,000 in pension funds and nothing else, we can demonstrate how this may not go as far as you think.

 Of course, they will also benefit from long term investment returns on their £500,000.
 Assume they make 5% per year for the next 25 years (this would of course vary massively but 5% as an average is simple to follow).